 In my years as a Lutheran Pastor, these stories were read and preached on regularly at worship services.
 But neither I nor anyone else I’ve ever heard, ever used these stories to support the idea of reincarnation.
 It was never talked about.

-3. There is a story about the Jewish leaders sending priests and Temple assistants (leaders of the Jewish religion!) from Jerusalem to John the Baptist (out in the wilderness), “Who are you?”
-John came right out and said, “I am not the Messiah.”
+3. There is a story about the Jewish leaders sending priests and Temple assistants (leaders of the Jewish religion!) from Jerusalem to John the Baptist (out in the wilderness).
+They say to John “Who are you?”
+John comes right out and says “I am not the Messiah.”
 “Well then, who are you?
 Are you Elijah?”
 “No,” John replied.
 John 1: 19-23

-Now the very fact that the question was even asked by religious leaders clearly shows that reincarnation was taken seriously.
+Now the very fact that the question was even asked by religious leaders clearly shows that reincarnation was taken seriously by them.

 Again, this interesting Biblical tidbit is never mentioned in the Church as any kind of affirmation of reincarnation.

 So there is reincarnation in the gospels of the New Testament.
 Hidden in plain sight, as they say.

 So why is it never affirmed or even brought up in the Church?
 I believe there are three parts to the problem the Church has always had with reincarnation:

 1. In the Gospels, Jesus never flat out says, “Reincarnation is real.
 Believe in it.”
 He just doesn’t deny it, or he seems to only infer that it is real.
 That doesn’t mean he didn’t teach it.
 It just isn’t included by the writers of the gospels, outside of the examples I’ve provided.
 It’s actually amazing that anything is included in the Gospels that reference reincarnation.